trinker/wakefield/README.md

 - [Package PDF Help Manual](https://dl.dropboxusercontent.com/u/61803503/wakefield.pdf)

+## Contact

+You are welcome to:
+* submit suggestions and bug-reports at: <https://github.com/trinker/wakefield/issues>
+* send a pull request on: <https://github.com/trinker/wakefield/>
+* compose a friendly e-mail to: <tyler.rinker@gmail.com>

 ## Demonstration

 The `r_data_frame` function (random data frame) takes `n` (the number of rows) and any number of variables (columns).
 These columns are typically produced from a **wakefield** variable function.
 Each of these variable functions has a pre-set behavior that produces a named vector of n length, allowing the user to lazily pass unnamed functions (optionally, without call parenthesis).
 The column name is hidden as a `varname` attribute.
 For example here we see the `race` variable function: